Stuttering in hard situations

-In this blog post, we’ll cover what makes these situations so stressful.
-I'll give you practical tips on how to deal with such situations and most importantly I’ll share with you the most effective way to prepare for those situations so that they stop being stressful in the first place.
+I want to give you practical tips on how to deal with hard speaking situations and most importantly I’ll share with you the most effective way to prepare for those situations so that they stop being stressful in the first place.

 Why so stressful?